Frequently Asked Questions

 Who is eligible to apply for a Paws with Purpose assistance dog?

 People with physical or developmental disabilities who can demonstrate that a PwP assistance dog will enhance their independence or their quality of life are qualified to apply.
+Veterans with combat PTS are also qualified to apply.

 Please note we do not train assistance dogs for the following: